jsiegenthaler/homebridge-eosstb/README.md

 The eosstb plugin can detect the current and target media state and shows STOP, PLAY, PAUSE or LOADING (loading is displayed when fast-forwarding or rewinding) in the Homebridge logs.
 Unfortunately, the Apple Home app cannot do anything with the media state (as at iOS 16.1) apart from allow you to read it in Shortcuts or Automations.
 Hopefully this will improve in the future.

 ### Recording State Limitations
 The eosstb plugin can detect the current recording state of the set-top box, both for local HDD-based recording (for boxes that have a HDD fitted) and for network recording.
 The plugin shows IDLE, ONGOING_NDVR or ONGOING_LOCALDVR in the Homebridge logs.
 DVR means digital video recorder; N for network and LOCAL for local HDD based recording.
 The Apple Home app cannot natively do anything with the recording state but the eosstb plugin uses it to set the inUse charateristic if the set-top box is turned on or is recording to the local HDD.
-This is useful in Shortcuts or Automations. **STATUS OF LOCAL HDD RECORDINGS CURRENTLY NOT WORKING IN V2 DUE TO CHANGED AND UNKNOWN ENDPOINTS.
-TESTERS NEEDED.**
+This is useful in Shortcuts or Automations.

 ### Closed Captions Limitations
 The eosstb plugin can detect the closed captions state (**Subtitle options** in the set-top box menu) and shows ENABLED or DISABLED in the Homebridge logs.
 Unfortunately, the Apple Home app cannot do anything with the closed captions state (as at iOS 16.1) apart from allow you to read it in Shortcuts or Automations.
 Hopefully this will improve in the future.